MASD-Project/cpp_ref_impl/README.md

 # Building

-In order to build Dogen you will need a C++ toolchain.
+In order to build the MASD C++ Reference Implementation you will need a C++ toolchain.
 On Linux and OSX, you'll need a recent compiler with C++ 17 support, such as [GCC 8](https://www.gnu.org/software/gcc/gcc-8) or [Clang 7](https://img.shields.io/badge/CLANG-7-cyan.svg) - and [Ninja](https://ninja-build.org/manual.html) or [GNU